zalo3102/Master-Thesis/README.md

 - A scalability study on the large catalytic dataset, analyzing how training and prediction time grow with dataset size for Full GPs versus SVGPs, highlighting SVGPs’ computational advantages on large datasets.

+- An analysis of SVGP inducing points initialization, comparing random initialization versus using K-Means for better model performance.